-On February 12, 2002, Commissioners Court approved the Bexar County/City of San Antonio Plan for City - County Cooperation (PDF) (City Council approved the plan on February 14, 2002).
+On February 12, 2002, Commissioners Court approved the Bexar County/City of San Antonio Plan for City-County Cooperation (PDF) (City Council approved the plan on February 14, 2002).
 This document is an initial expression by Bexar County and San Antonio of our joint commitment to create a more seamless and integrated structure of local government.
-It sets out a vision for city – county government at the beginning of the 21st century and is a major step toward improving working relationships and providing better service for taxpayers.
+It sets out a vision for the city-county government at the beginning of the 21st century and is a major step toward improving working relationships and providing better service for taxpayers.
 It sets out some principles of general policy that both governing bodies agree will guide this effort.
 Attached to these elements of agreement is a specific "work program" that the staffs of both governments will work to implement during 2002, developing particular agreements within the general policy principles.

 Health Care Summit & Commission